DallanQ/race_for_the_galaxy/Manual.md

 windfall world

-> Icon of a blue cirlce with 2 inside, the circle has a small blue circle at its top left corner and an icon of a hexagon with 1 inside.
+> Icon of a blue circle with 2 inside, the circle has a small blue circle at its top left corner and an icon of a hexagon with 1 inside.
 The icon indicates cost

 production world